.png)

 Changing the Way We Talk About Death and Loss

-A death doula offers more than physical or medical care—they provide a steady, compassionate presence that honors the wishes and dignity of the person at the end of life.
-Our services include emotional support, advanced planning guidance, legacy work, and resources for both patients and families.
-By understanding the unique needs of each individual, we create a space where end-of-life moments are met with comfort, clarity, and intentionality.
+A death doula offers unique non-medical support at the end of life—we provide a steady, compassionate presence that honors the wishes and dignity of the dying person and their loved ones.
+My services include emotional support, advance care planning , legacy work, logistical support, vigil planning, and more for both patients and families.
+By learning about the unique needs of each individual and their loved ones, I help people create end-of-life experiences that are met with comfort, clarity, and intentionality.

 a Death Doula?